 Quizzes: Students take a short quiz at the beginning of each class.
 Quiz questions flow directly from a study guide provided for each topic.

-Public walks: To help students gain experience as teaching naturalists, they will be asked to serve as assistant leaders in three public nature walks outside the course.
+Public walks: To help students gain experience as teaching naturalists, they will be asked to serve as assistant leaders in public nature walks outside the course.

 Students are required to study a particular aspect of natural history in Maine and to spend a minimum of 20 hours developing an educational program, field experience, trail guide, or similar product that others can use.
 Mentors can help in guiding the choice of the project.
 Students present their Capstones to the class at the end of the course.
 Click here for capstone guidelines and samples of past capstones.